-Tool Purpose Strategic management prospects (SMP) DELWP's primary decision-support tool to support the prioritisation of cost-effective actions that provide the greatest benefit to the greatest number of threatened species Habitat distribution HDMs are models that predict the likely presence of a species across the state.
-Pre models (HDMs) based on Victorian Biodiversity Atlas (VBA) data and expert and local knowledge.
-Specific needs analysis SNA is a tool for prioritising bespoke actions for species that fall out of DELWP's SMP and (SNA) These are generally endangered and critically endangered species.
+Tool Purpose Strategic management prospects (SMP) DELWP's primary decision-support tool to support the prioritisation of cost-effective management actions that provide the greatest benefit to the greatest number of threatened species.
+Habitat distribution HDMs are models that predict the likely presence of a species across the state.
+Premodels (HDMs) HDMs are models that predict the likely presence of a species across the state.
+Premodels (HDMs) HDMs are models that predict the likely presence of a species across the state.
+Premodels (HDMs) Specific needs analysisSNA is a tool for prioritising bespoke actions for species that fall out of DELWP's SMP a These are generally endangered and critically endangered species.